 Did you know that Barcelona is the European capital for cyclists?

 A cottage in a quaint French village has been the retirement dream of many, and Australians have been doing just that.
 Enjoying the provincial country life, farmers markets, wines, cheeses, and a great base from which to travel to Europe.
-France is an excellent destination for those seeking to retire and keep a little magic in their lives.
+Retiring to France is an excellent choice for those seeking to retire and keep a little magic in their lives.

 While many retirees prefer the beach locations like Playa del Carmen, there is a thriving ex-pat community in San Miguel de Allende, a colonial town with Instagram-worthy architecture, and this year again voted the ‘best small town in the world.’